Olé, Olé, Olé: In other sports

 During a WWE SmackDown house show at the Place Bell in Laval (a few miles north of Montreal), the fans did the Olé, Olé, Olé chant when Roman Reigns pulled out a hockey goalie stick from under the ring to use as a weapon during his Street Fight match with King Corbin.
-It is worth noting that Place Bell is also the home arena of the AHL's Laval Rocket, the farm team of the Canadiens.
+Place Bell is also the home arena of the AHL's Laval Rocket, the farm team of the Canadiens.

 During the fights of Conor McGregor his supporters often use this chant in Mixed martial arts (MMA) UFC events in stadium.

 The chant has been used for the Argentinian football player Diego Maradona as "Ole Ole Ole Ole, Diego, Diego".
 Similarly in tennis, fans of the Argentinian player Juan Martin del Potro may chant "Ole, ole, ole – Del-Po, Del-Po" after hard-fought points in a match.

 The cheer is also widely used by supporters of college soccer in the United States.
 This led to the creation of a mascot at the University of California, Santa Barbara, which was named Olé.

 When the Wisconsin Badgers football team scores a field goal, fans often sing this chant for player Rafael Gaglianone, who is from Brazil.

 The chant was used by supporters of Ayrton Senna throughout his career in Formula One.

 A rendition of this song (With lyrics modified by Kemptville, Ontario-born Emily Seguin) was used frequently before games throughout OSU youth soccer leagues across Canada.

-The chant was also commonly heard during celebrations for Toronto Raptors players after they had won the 2019 NBA Finals.
-This marked the first ever NBA title for the team, the first NBA Finals to be held outside of the United States and the first Canadian team to hold an NBA title.
+The chant was also commonly heard during celebrations for Toronto Raptors players after they had won their first title in the 2019 NBA Finals.

 The cheer is also used by the South Africa national rugby union team, the Springboks.
 During the Pool B match between the New Zealand national rugby union team, the All Blacks, and the Springboks, during the 2019 Rugby World Cup, the crowd chanted "Olé Olé Olé" over the Haka.